 Civil unrest/political tension

-Muggings and armed robberies are common, though victims are generally not harmed if they don't resist.
+Other crimes: Muggings and armed robberies are common, though victims are generally not harmed if they don't resist.
 Jewellery and bag-snatching from open vehicle windows frequently occur while motorists are either stopped at traffic lights or in heavy traffic.
+You should avoid displaying expensive items that can readily be stolen, including jewellery and watches, when travelling or in public.
 When driving, you should ensure that windows are up, doors are locked and valuables are out of sight.
+Be aware that groups of motorcyclists have been known to target pedestrians for bag-snatching and motorists for carjacking.
+If you are attacked, do not resist.

 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.